Erzincan: History

 In 1071 Erzincan was absorbed into the Mengüçoğlu under the Seljuk Sulëiman Kutalmish.
-Marco Polo, who wrote about his visit to Erzincan, said that the "people of the country are Armenians" and that Erzincan was the "noblest of cities" which contained the See of an Archbishop.
+Marco Polo, who wrote about his visit to Erzincan, said that the "people of the country are Armenians" and that Erzincan was the "noblest of cities" which contained the see of an archbishop.
 In 1243 it was destroyed in fighting between the Seljuks under Kaykhusraw II and the Mongols.
 However, by 1254 its population had recovered enough that William of Rubruck was able to say an earthquake had killed more than 10,000 people.
 During this period, the city reached a level of semi-independence under the rule of Armenian princes.

 Erzincan was one of the most pivotal towns in Safavid history.
 It was there, in the summer of 1500, that about 7,000 Qizilbash forces, consisting of the Ustaclu, Shamlu, Rumlu, Tekelu, Zhulkadir, Afshar, Qajar and Varsak tribes, responded to the invitation of Ismail I, who would aid in him establishing his dynasty.

+Ottoman Era

+After the 1514 capture of the city by Ottoman forces, Erzincan developed physically and in terms of population.
+According to the census made in 1516–1518 shortly after the conquest, there were twenty neighbourhoods in the city, seven of which belonged to Muslims and 13 to Christians.
+The number of neighbourhoods did not change in the 1530 and 1591 censuses but the population increased.
+Evliya Çelebi, who came to Erzincan in 1647, wrote that the castle was built on a flat field, and that there were 200 houses inside this place while 1800 houses were located outside the castle.
+It had 48 neighbourhoods, seven mosques, seven lodges, and 11 hamams.
+According to the General Census of 1881/82, the sanjak of Erzincan within the Erzurum vilayet had a total population of 107,090, consisting of 85,943 Muslims and 19,026 Armenians, 1,887 Greeks and 234 Protestants.
+Vital Cuinet's research dating to 1893 show that there were 23,000 people in the centre of Erzincan of which 15,000 were Muslims and 7,500 were Armenian.
+In the same research he states that the entire sanjak had 171,472 Muslims, 34,588 Armenians (incl.
+Catholic & Protestan) and 2,710 Greeks.
+According to the 1914 Ottoman census, which undercounted religious minority groups such as Armenians, there were 53,898 Muslims and 16,144 Armenian Gregorians and 147 Protestants in the central kaza.
+In the other kazas of Erzincan there were 67,271 Muslims, 11,135 Armenian Gregorians and 144 Protestants in Kemah.